Get in Touch

 One of the most important things I like to point out to future or even current world travelers is that there is a HUGE amount of research that goes into any trip I take.
-This does not only include tours or attractions, but revolves heavily around finding the most inexpensive ways to see everything I want to see while always keeping to a budget.
+This does not only include tours or attractions, but revolves heavily around finding the most cost effective ways to see everything I want to see while keeping to my budget.

 In terms of funding, I break up my year into a series of work months and trip months with some overlap in between.
-What this means is that as a freelancer, I have set projects that don’t change year to year and bring me a good amount of money to save.
-These are my large sources of income during the year.
-In between that, I take on smaller projects to fill in the gaps.
-Even further in between that is when I take my worldly expeditions, sometimes lasting months at a time.
+What this means is that as a freelancer, I have set projects that don’t change on a yearly basis.
+These are my large, more steady sources of income during the year.
+In between that, I take on smaller projects to fill in the gaps, these are usually things I can work on remotely and from anywhere in the world.
+I look at my schedule and decide on the best time to go on my worldly expeditions based on dates and projects that need to be completed in a particular place.
+This is the tricky part as my trips usually last months at a time.

 Being a freelancer has its pros and cons.
-Unlike the full time corporate jobs I had in the past, I am never guaranteed a steady paycheck.
+Unlike full time jobs, I am never guaranteed a steady paycheck.
 This makes budgeting a bit more challenging, though most months, I try to see it as an opportunity to think outside the box.

-One of the best things about freelancing is that I can take all the vacation days I want – and often do – though this is where budgeting is most important.
+However, my favorite part about freelancing is that I can take all the vacation days I want – and often do – though this is where budgeting and planning is most important.

-Solo travel is not for everyone, though it is something I can’t help but recommend everyone try at least once in their life before deciding it’s not for them.
+Solo travel is not for everyone, though it is something I recommend everyone try at least once in their life before deciding it’s not for them.

 Most people my father at the front of this argument will say traveling alone isn’t safe – especially for women.
 And while I will agree that some countries in particular are not safe for solo travelers – especially women – I can’t live a life dictated by fear.

-Sadly, we live in a world where people are no longer safe going to clubs or concerts, kids going to school, and these are all things that have been happening in my own backyard.
-The bottom line is this – the unexpected can happen to you anywhere in the world.
+Sadly, we live in a world where people are no longer safe going to clubs or concerts or even kids going to school – and these are all things that have been happening here in our own country.
+The bottom line is, the unexpected can happen to you anywhere in the world.